gregstula/sudoku-ncurses/README.md

 The project consists of 3 header files and a main.cpp file.
 The first 2 header files are screen.hpp and window.hpp.
 These header files abstract away some of ncurses C API and wrap them in a more C++ friendly interface.
+The third headerfile is sudoku_game.hpp and it contains the game logic and class definitions.
+The main.cpp file simply includes the header files and instatiates and instance of sudoku and runs the gameloop.

 **Game Controls**
 - Press the 'q' key at anytime to quit